jax-ml/jax/docs/index.rst

 JAX reference documentation
 ===========================

-JAX is Autograd_ and XLA_, brought together for high-performance numerical computing and machine learning research.
+JAX is Autograd_ and XLA_, brought together for high-performance numerical computing and `machine learning research`__.
 It provides composable transformations of Python+NumPy programs: differentiate, vectorize, parallelize, Just-In-Time compile to GPU/TPU, and more.